Employee Strengths & Weaknesses – Meaning, Examples and How To Improve Them

 List of 15 Empoyee Weaknesses

-List of most common employee weaknesses in the working environment:
+List with 15 examples of employee weaknesses in the working environment:

 - Extremely introverted

 - Creative writing

 - Financial literacy

 - Too sensitive

 3 Real-life Examples of Employee Weaknesses in the Workplace

 What are the most common weaknesses of employees?
 By really digging down on this question, one can identify certain patterns that show up in the responses.